Interac Debit 101: The Ultimate Guide for Small Business

 Accepting Interac Debit cards in person

-There are two ways that Interac helps customers pay for goods or services in person:
+There are many ways that Interac helps customers pay for goods or services in person:

-Interac Flash is a contactless debit solution that allows customers to make purchases under $100 quickly and securely by holding their Interac Flash-enabled bank card or mobile device with Apple Pay or Android Pay near a payment reader at checkout.
-To accept Interac Flash, you must have an NFC-enabled reader like the Square reader for contactless and chip and pin.
+Interac Flash is a contactless debit solution that allows customers to make purchases under $100 quickly and securely by holding their Interac Flash-enabled bank card or mobile device with Apple Pay or Google Pay near a payment reader at checkout.
+To accept Interac Flash, you must have an NFC-enabled reader like the Square reader for contactless and chip.

 Interac e-Transfer is a convenient way to transfer money between bank accounts.
 It’s often used for things like paying someone for your share of a group trip, making a large purchase or paying rent to your landlord.